Please see below analysis of October 2015 Visa Bulletin:

 EB5: This category continues to remain current.

-F1 Category: F1 Philippines category moved forward by just 4 weeks.
-F1 ROW/China and India moved forward by 3 weeks.
-F1 Mexico also moved forward by 3 weeks.
+F1 Category: F1 Philippines category moved forward by 28 weeks.
+F1 ROW/China and India moved forward by 4 weeks.
+F1 Mexico moved forward by 1 month in this visa bulletin.

 F2A Category: As expected, there was another forward movement in this category.
-F2A Mexico moved forward by 3 months.
-All other countries moved forward by 1 month.
+F2A Mexico moved forward 4 months in this visa bulletin.
+All other countries moved forward by 6 weeks.
 Please see article for more details for FB categories.

 If your application has been sent to NVC, please see this blog post.